Editorial by Industrial Quick Search

 Types of Workbench Surfaces

-• Steel – for heavy duty applications requiring high weight capacity
+• Steel – Designed for heavy-duty applications requiring very high weight capacity and frequent handling of heavy tools or machinery parts.

 Steel Top Industrial Workbench